plasma-group/pigi/packages/docs/src/spec/src/02-contracts/deposit-contract.rst

 Description
 ^^^^^^^^^^^
-Allows the predicate address to cancel an exit which is deprecated.
+Allows the predicate address to cancel an exit which it determines is deprecated.

 Parameters
 ^^^^^^^^^^